 Herring as a Commercial Fish

-Herring are of massive importance to marine ecosystems as they provide an abundant food source to a huge number of species.
+Herring are of high importance to marine ecosystems as they provide an abundant food source to a huge number of species.
 Sea birds such as gannets and gulls feed on herring, as do dolphins, porpoises, whales, seals and practically all predatory fish in British waters, ranging from cod, bass and mackerel to sharks and salmon.
 Herring are also hugely commercially important and have been exploited for human consumption in Europe since around 3000BC.
-While the popularity of this species as a food fish has fallen in the UK it is still massively popular in Eastern Europe and other parts of the world.
+While the popularity of this species as a food fish has fallen in the UK it is still very popular in Eastern Europe and other parts of the world.
 Herring is used in a variety of ways:

-- Kippers are split, gutted and cold smoked herring.
+- Kippers are split, gutted and cold-smoked herring.
 Historically from Scotland.

 - Bloaters are smoked or grilled herring that have not been gutted.
 Historically an English dish.